dusty-nv/jetson-inference/docs/webrtc-dash.md

 ## Running the Example

 Launching app.py will start the dashboard, along with a backend process that runs the WebRTC capture/transport, inferencing, and event/action triggers.
 Whereas previous examples ran the streaming in a thread inside same process as the webserver, running the streaming backend in it's own independent process allows for multiple webserver workers to load-balance in deployment (i.e. with [Gunicorn](https://gunicorn.org/) or other production WSGI webservers).
-These processes share metadata over JSON REST queries (with the video data residing within the streaming process).
+These processes share metadata over JSON REST messages (with the video data residing within the streaming process).

 ``` bash
 $ cd jetson-inference/python/www/dash